andreaferretti/factor-tutorial/README.md

 on the stack.
 Try clicking on it: you will be able to see the slots of the array and focus on the trilogy or on the string by double-clicking on them.
 This is extremely useful for interactive prototyping.
 Special objects can customize the inspector by implementing the `content-gadget` method.

 There is another inspector for errors.
 Whenever an error arises, it can be inspected with `F3`.
 This allows you to investigate exceptions, bad stack effects declarations and so on.
 The debugger allows you to step into code, both forwards and backwards, and you should take a moment to get some familiarity with it.
+You can also trigger the debugger manually, by entering some code in the listener and pressing `Ctrl+w`.

 Another feature of the listener allows you to benchmark code.
 As an example, we write an intentionally inefficient Fibonacci: